For information on 2015 VSC winners, click here!

 • The script must be typed and submitted in a screenplay format that is standard to the United States motion picture industry.
 There are numerous books, computer software and websites that provide examples of this kind of formatting.

 • The script must be approximately 90 – 120 pages in length.

-• Pages must be numbered.
-A cover page with title only must be attached.
+• IMPORTANT: All pages must be NUMBERED.
+A cover page with TITLE ONLY must be attached.

 • The name, address and/or any personal information about the author must not appear anywhere in the script.